atulm18014/RegiTrust/README.md

 truffle compile
 truffle migrate --reset
 ```
-6. Copy the contract address as shown below and paste in contract address variavle in `lib\constant\constants.dart`
+6. Copy the contract address as shown below and paste in contract address variable in `lib\constant\constants.dart`
 <img src="screenshot/0.png" height="225">

 7. Install any dependencies using `flutter pub get`.